doda25-team10/operation/README.md

 * [docker-compose.yml](/docker-compose.yml): Defines and starts the Docker containers by retrieving the required images.
 * `README.md`: Provides instructions for startup, usage, and general information about the project.
-* [Local model/ folder](/model/): Contains the trained model files and prediction outputs used by the model-service.
+* [Local model/ folder](/model/): Includes the trained model files when using a custom model as well as the output of the trained model.

 ## Getting Started